 Did you know that Monaco is home to the world’s largest wine cellar?
 Sadly, it’s not open to the public but fear not, Culture Trip’s round-up of unique activities and events from the principality is enough to keep even the most enthusiastic foodie content, whether you want to stay within Monaco or escape the bright lights of the principality for the day.

-Attend the Monte-Carlo Gastronomie event
+The 23rd edition of the Monte-Carlo Gastronomie

 is taking place this November in Monaco.
-More than 100 French and European producers will be gathering to offer up their produce to taste and buy, from champagne to caviar, truffles to seafood.
+More than 100 French and European producers will be gathering to offer up their produce to taste and buy, from champagne to caviar and truffles to seafood.
 There will be live demonstrations from French and international chefs.
-A real foodie heaven if you can time your visit.
+It’s a real foodie heaven if you can time your visit.

-November 24 – 27 | €5 Entry / Free for under 12s.
+November 23 – 26 | Entry: €5 / Free for children under 12

 Try and perfect pastry making

-If you can master pastry you can master the world.
+If you can master pastry, you can master the world.
 Even Mary Berry has admitted to buying filo in the past.
-When in Rome, then… The Monte-Carlo Bay Hotel & Resort offers a pastry making course with chef Marcel Ravin, currently entitled An Afternoon Tea Vision.
+When in Rome, then, the Monte-Carlo Bay Hotel & Resort offers a pastry making course with chef Marcel Ravin, currently entitled An Afternoon Tea Vision.
 The course is limited to eight people at a time and lasts about four hours, costing from €115.

 Take a French Riviera wine tour

 Monaco is blessed with an incredible location with some of the country’s best vineyards on its doorstep.
 If wine is your tipple (whose isn’t it?!) then a French Riviera vineyard tour will tickle you just right.
-A popular tour company for wine tasting tours in the region is Liven Up, who offer numerous pick up points in and around Monaco.
-They have an informative brochure to get you started.
+A popular tour company for wine tasting tours in the region is Liven Up, who offer numerous pickup points in and around Monaco.
+They also have an informative brochure to get you started.